 It’s an area worth exploring over a couple of days in order to admire the manicured hills that have been a UNESCO world heritage site since 2019.
 And just an hour away lies Venice; a perfect excursion.

-The south-facing vineyards which cover the slopes at between 100 and 500 metres above sea level, turn their backs to the forests on the north side of the hills, enjoying all the sun they can get.
+The south-facing vineyards which cover the slopes at 100-500m above sea level turn their backs to the forests on the north side of the hills, enjoying all the sun they can get.
 A moderate climate and a lot of rain, combined with constant winds, allows Glera, the main grape of Prosecco, to thrive.
-Other local varieties, such as Glera Lunga, Verdiso, Perera and Bianchetta Trevigiana, are also used in small quantities, along with some international grapes including Pinot Noir – which gives its colour to Prosecco Rosé, a DOC since 2020.
+Other local varieties, such as Glera Lunga, Verdiso, Perera and Bianchetta Trevigiana, are also used in small quantities, along with some international grapes including Pinot Noir – which gives its colour to Prosecco rosé, which was approved as a DOC in 2020.

 Most of the grapes for Prosecco DOC are grown on the plains, but the Prosecco Superiore DOCG grapes come exclusively from the dense hillside vineyards between Conegliano and Valdobbiadene.
-The even steeper hills of the Cartizze sub-region (just 107 hectares) and the ‘Rives’ (43 individual localities), require heroic harvesting.
+The even steeper hills of the Cartizze sub-region (just 108ha) and the ‘rive’ (43 individual localities), require heroic harvesting.

-According to Elvira Bortolomiol, the current president of the Consortium of DOCG producers (around 430 winemakers), the growth of Prosecco Superiore demonstrates how consumers are appreciating its quality.
+According to Elvira Bortolomiol, the current president of the Consorzio of Conegliano Valdobbiadene Prosecco Superiore DOCG (around 430 winemakers), the growth of Prosecco Superiore demonstrates how consumers are appreciating its quality.
 ‘We believe that the recognition of the hills of Conegliano Valdobbiadene as a UNESCO World Heritage Site has played an important role in giving visibility to its territory of origin, to this extraordinary beauty.’

 If you are in the area in May, you might see the cyclists of the Giro d’Italia race whizzing through Valdobbiadene.
-In June, Conegliano Valdobbiadene Experience offers events such as wine trekking, concerts, and vineyard picnics.
-If you are visiting in early October, look for vintage cars in the Centomiglia Race cruising along the hills and through the historic villages.
+In June, Conegliano Valdobbiadene Experience offers events such as wine treks, concerts and vineyard picnics.
+If you are visiting in early October, look for vintage cars in the Centomiglia race cruising along the hills and through the historic villages.

 My perfect day in Prosecco

 Afterwards head to Villa Sandi, where you will be accompanied through underground cellars directly into the heart of a Palladian villa and winery.
-Try their Cartizze Brut – they are one of the first producers of this drier style of Cartizze.
+Try the Cartizze Brut – Villa Sandi is one of the first producers of this drier style of Cartizze.

 Hop back to the other side of the hill for lunch at Trattoria alla Cima, where you can bite into juicy meat grilled on an open fire or savour a delicate basil risotto.

-After lunch, take a tour at Bisol, a winery where you can appreciate the ‘grand crus’ of prosecco.
-Bisol has worked hard to take Prosecco Superiore to new markets, and a visit to their historic cellar and a tasting of their crus is nothing short of a revelation.
-Their Bisol1542 Edizione I Gondolieri bottling is the official Prosecco of the Venice Gondoliers’ Association.
+After lunch, take a tour at Bisol, a winery where you can appreciate the ‘grand crus’ of Prosecco.
+Bisol has worked hard to take Prosecco Superiore to new markets, and a visit to its historic cellar and a tasting of its crus is nothing short of a revelation.
+The Bisol1542 Edizione I Gondolieri bottling is the official Prosecco of the Venice Gondolier Association.

-After Bisol, head to Bortolomiol winery, Bortolomiol is not one to miss when talking about Cartizze – or culture.
-They have restored a small 19th century silk mill and transformed it into a visitor’s centre, where a wine tasting is an education in the variety of Prosecco styles, interwoven with history.
-Try their Grande Cuvée del Fondatore Motus Vitae, dedicated to Giulio Bortolomiol, the creator of the first brut Prosecco in 1960.
+After Bisol, head to Bortolomiol winery, one not to miss when talking about Cartizze – or culture.
+Bortolomiol has restored a small 19th century silk mill and transformed it into a visitor’s centre, where a wine tasting is an education in the variety of Prosecco styles, interwoven with history.
+Try the Grande Cuvée del Fondatore Motus Vitae, dedicated to Giulio Bortolomiol, the creator of the first Prosecco Brut in 1960.

-Stop at the Villa to refresh yourself and taste their range of Proseccos, before heading to Il Capitello restaurant for a luxurious dinner in a rustic setting, where the charismatic Possamai family welcomes you warmly.
+Stop back at base to freshen up and taste Villa Clementina’s range of Proseccos, before heading to Il Capitello restaurant for a luxurious dinner in a rustic setting, where the charismatic Possamai family welcomes you warmly.

 Excursions to Venice